purescript-contrib/pulp/README.md

 zygohistomorphic prepromorphisms (because who doesn't need zygohistomorphic prepromorphisms), called `purescript-zygo`.

+`pulp init` will have installed a basic `bower.json` file for you along with the project skeleton, but before you continue, you should read the [Bower documentation on the file format](https://github.com/bower/spec/blob/master/json.md) and make sure you’ve configured it to your satisfaction before you publish your package.
+In particular, mind that you’ve added a `license` field.

 Note that there is a convention of prefixing PureScript package names with `purescript-`.
 Please stick with that unless you have an especially good reason not to, as `pulp` and many other tools expect installed dependencies to follow